Coronavirus (COVID-19) Update

 Whilst the offices are closed to visitors, you are still able to access services and information from this website 24/7.

 Information and advice on coronavirus (COVID-19) and how to access Council Services during this period can be found on our Coronavirus information page

-Castle Point Regeneration Partnership, a network of individuals and organisations committed to the future prosperity of the Borough, is leading the regeneration process and is working to identify and develop projects which respond to the Borough’s challenges and opportunities.
+The priorities for Regeneration in the Borough are guided by the Castle Point Regeneration Partnership.
+Providing the foundation for business success the Regeneration Partnership is a network of individuals and organisations committed to the future prosperity of the Borough.
+The Partnership continues to work to identify, develop and deliver high quality regeneration projects which respond to the Borough’s challenges and opportunities.

 Several regeneration projects have already been completed or continue to progress, despite the challenging economy.

 Hadleigh Town Centre is in the midst of renewal with a number of projects completed or underway .
 In 2020, we have been working with Essex Highways on a public realm scheme that will help to improve the town centre with improved paving and realignment of the bus stops.
 This will enhance the experience for pedestrians as well as improving traffic flow.
 Meanwhile, the Island Site is progressing with the recent demolition of the Crown Public House which opens up the opportunity to further develop the site.
 The team are currently working with a range of partners to develop an economically viable proposal for the Island Site that accommodates the community needs for this important area.

 Canvey Seafront is also in the midst of regeneration.
 A key development project is underway at Thorney Bay and investment proposals are being considered for the Central Seafront area too.

 With the purchase of the Knightswick Centre in 2019, the Council is also now planning a programme to invest in improvements to the Canvey Town Centre area.